RetroAchievements/docs/docs/developer-docs/devquests.md

 You must have made sets for at least 5 genres before opt-in.
 To opt-in, make a copy of the opt-in google sheet linked [here](https://docs.google.com/spreadsheets/u/0/d/1rqYm7q1qh0kl-5qln9SdrNnSMSmZ4TBnpxrlx3TOpJw/edit) and submit it to us to get started
 :::

-1. This quest is awarded in sweeps; do not ping claims or completions.
-Any set will count as long as it meets the requirements, even if used for another DevQuest or if it was made while a Jr. Dev.
-2. This DevQuest is 100% retroactive!
+1. This DevQuest is 100% retroactive!
 Potential future revisions of your work will not count against you, so no worries about losing eligibility for an unlock.
-3. Genres used for this quest are the main Genre hubs.
+2. Genres used for this quest are the main Genre hubs.
 We'll contact you to ask which genre is preferred.
-4. If a set belongs to multiple top-level genres, we will ask you which genre to count for that set; if later on you do that same genre, you may ask us to reassign the set to the other genre.
+3. If a set belongs to multiple top-level genres, we will ask you which genre to count for that set; if later on you do that same genre, you may ask us to reassign the set to the other genre.
-5. Please fill out the Genre field in all sets for you wish to be credited and also assign it to the correct hub(s).
+4. Please fill out the Genre field in all sets for you wish to be credited and also assign it to the correct hub(s).
 Sets with unfilled Genre fields will be skipped.
-6. Falsifying a genre or subgenre field will bar you from this DevQuest.
+5. Falsifying a genre or subgenre field will bar you from this DevQuest.
-7. Sole or Majority Dev will be credited.
+6. Sole or Majority Dev will be credited.
 If it is a collaboration, you may also receive credit if you reach 20 achievements, even if not majority dev.
-8. Excluded Genres: Other and Literature.
+7. Excluded Genres: Other and Literature.
-9. Added Genre: Party and Minigame subgenres combined as Party or Minigames Genre
+8. Added Genre: Party and Minigame subgenres combined as Party or Minigames Genre

 ### 020 Subset [Subgenre Conqueror](https://retroachievements.org/game/25673)